CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 The creatures from Area 18 become aware of combat noises in this room.
 If they have not already been dealt with, they arrive after 3 rounds and act immediately after Nezznar's giant spiders in the initiative order.

-If the characters capture Nezznar and deliver him to the town master's hall in Tuntin, the drow is imprisoned until Ulfric Brimward or another representative of the Lords' Alliance can escort him to Reddwall for justice and interrogation.
+If the characters capture Nezznar and deliver him to the town master's hall in Tuntin, the drow is imprisoned until Ulfric Warwinter or another representative of the Lords' Alliance can escort him to Reddwall for justice and interrogation.
 However, unless the characters assign guards outside Nezznar's cell, Halia Thornton (see page 17) frees him from captivity, smuggles him out of Tuntin, and delivers him to the waiting hands of the Zhentarim.
 The Zhents are eager to learn everything Nezznar knows about Wave Echo Cave.
 Subsequent events involving Nezznar are at your discretion.

 #### **Treasure**